pminina01/readthedocs/Database-target.md

   * System.Data.SQLite -
   * Npgsql -
   * MySql.Data.MySqlClient

-  Note for .NET Core one should install the Nuget-package for the DbProvider (Ex.
-System.Data.SqlClient), and instead use the fully qualified name of the provider connection type (class implementing IDbConnection) or one of the following tokens:
   * sqlserver, mssql, microsoft or msde - SQL Server Data Provider
   * oledb - OLEDB Data Provider
   * odbc - ODBC Data Provider

+  Note for .NET Core one should install the Nuget-package for the DbProvider (Ex.
+System.Data.SqlClient), and instead use the fully qualified name of the provider connection type (class implementing IDbConnection).

   If you get the following error in [[Internal-Logging]] then you might have to use the fully qualified name.
 See also [DbProvider Examples](#dbprovider-examples)